ansible/ansible/docsite/rst/playbooks_conditionals.rst

       - command: /bin/false
         register: result
         ignore_errors: True

       - command: /bin/something
         when: result|failed

+      # In older versions of ansible use |success, now both are valid but succedded uses the correct tense.
       - command: /bin/something_else
         when: result|succeeded

       - command: /bin/still/something_else
         when: result|skipped

+.. note:: the filters have been updated in 2.1 so both `success` and `succeded` work (`fail`/`failed`, etc).

 Note that was a little bit of foreshadowing on the 'register' statement.
 We'll get to it a bit later in this chapter.